haahuss/HackTheBox/I learned.md

 - [ ] learned ReadLAPSPassword permission abuse, very easy on both windows and linux
 	- [ ] even though the output will say something like DC01$, try the password shown with Administrator to verify.
 It actually was Administrator password smh bruhhhh
 - [ ]

+# 🟩 Flight
+- [ ] subdomain enum with different tools, try them all, be aware of the command args it's easy to mess up and waste time
+- [ ] remember what OS you are using when doing LFI or whatevs.
+Different OS have different standard files and dirs
+- [ ] on windows, if you can do an LFI or RFI, then the service will authenticate if you're asking it to include a file from SMB!
+- [ ] when we can write to a share, we can try to put a malicous file that gives us a hash
+	- [ ] use `ntlm_theft` from github
+- [ ] use nc with webshell for windows, best results!
+- [ ] using runasCs.exe instead of normal runas
+	- [ ] runas normally prompts for password, can't do that in a reverse shell
+	- [ ] RunasCs.exe will let you spawn a totally new shell with the new user you want
+- [ ] TGT Delegation
+	- [ ] what the flip is this even???